 Local Education Initiatives

-• Mountain Roots: Environmental Educator - Gunnison, CO
+Mountain Roots Food Project: Farm to School Environmental Educator - Gunnison, CO

 Nutrition and Food Access Programs

-• Mountain Roots: Food Security Coordinator - Gunnison, CO
+Mountain Roots Food Project: Food Security Coordinator - Gunnison, CO

-Agricultural/Conservation Programs center around sustainable land use practices, agricultural production, and land access initiatives.
-Positions like Community Farm and Garden Production and Land Access and Succession service towards fostering regenerative farming practices, promoting access to land for agricultural purposes, and providing support to farmers and landowners.
-Through innovative solutions and educational resources, these programs contribute to the conservation of natural resources while supporting the viability of agriculture in rural communities.
+Agricultural Programs center around regenerative land use practices, agricultural production, and land access initiatives.
+Positions like Community Farm and Garden Production and Land Access and Succession Coordinator are fostering regenerative farming practices, promoting access to land for agricultural purposes, and providing support to farmers and landowners.
+Through innovative solutions and educational resources, these programs contribute to the preservation of natural resources while supporting the viability of agriculture in rural communities.

 Member Terms & Benefits for Service